Education and early musical activity

 Output – spiritual basis

-Mostad has composed chamber music, including solo works for piano, guitar, cello. doublebass, and organ, works for voice and instrument(-s), and electro-acoustic works.
-The core of his output, however, is orchestral and choral music.
-His largest work till now, the full-length programme work Were You There, When They Crucified my Lord?
+I have composed chamber music, including solo works for piano, guitar, cello. doublebass, and organ, works for voice and instrument(-s), and electro-acoustic works.
+The core of my output, however, is orchestral and choral music.
+The full-length programme work Were You There, When They Crucified my Lord?
 The Story of Jesus’ Suffering, Death, and Resurrection according to St. Mark for mixed choir, narrator, vocal soloists and orchestra (including electronic soundtrack in one movement), combines these fields of interest.

 The text of this work is about the very centre of Christian belief and worship: The death and resurrection of Jesus.
-As a Christian, Mostad bases his life, including his work as a composer, on these events.
-Making music thus becomes a way to "sing to the Lord", to quote the title of one of his choral works.
+This is also fundamental for my life as a Christian, including the composing.

-From 1974 to July 2006 Mostad worked as a teacher in the secondary school system in his home town Fredrikstad and neighbouring Moss.
-Also before 1974 he periodically worked as a teacher.
+From 1974 to July 2006 I worked as a teacher in the secondary school system in the home town Fredrikstad and neighbouring Moss.
+Also before 1974 I periodically worked as a teacher.

 Find links to all ensembles mentioned on this page on the Links page.